This is part two in my series about how to survive that #assistantlife. Read part one here.

 is it a writer’s group if you’re not meeting around a table at a coffeeshop made of reclaimed wood?

 2:00pm: Back to work.
-As an FYI, if you’re going to email your agent’s assistant, don’t do it after lunch.
+As an FYI, if you’re going to email your agent’s assistant, don’t do it after lunch if you can help it.
 My priorities after lunch are: confirming next day meetings, confirming my boss’ drinks, finishing those submissions I’ve been procrastinating on, and doing the things that absolutely have to be done so I can get home on time.
 Most low-priority emails I file away to be dealt with the next morning.

 6:00pm: The Presidential Debate is happening, so the assistants on my row all pull it up on streaming websites to watch as we roll calls and our bosses leave for the day.